-Extra Crunch roundup: antitrust jitters, SPAC odyssey, white-hot IPOs, more – TechCrunch
+Extra Crunch roundup: Antitrust jitters, SPAC odyssey, white-hot IPOs, more – TechCrunch

 Measuring objectives and key results are core to every enterprise, perhaps more so these days since knowledge workers began working remotely in greater numbers last year.

-A sign of the times: this week, enterprise orchestration SaaS platform Gtmhub announced that it raised a $30 million Series B.
+A sign of the times: This week, enterprise orchestration SaaS platform Gtmhub announced that it raised a $30 million Series B.

 To get a sense of how large the TAM is for OKR, Alex reached out to several companies and asked them to share new and historical growth metrics: